Low Histamine Alcohols and Cocktails - Ingredients

 But you can get a roasty flavor with using toasted pecan butter in this blended, frozen recipe.
 This won’t be as white as a White Russian typically is.
 Hence the name “Dirty” Russian.

-I almost never use any form of sugar.
-But I made an exception for this recipe.
+We almost never use sugar in any form but made an exception for this recipe.
 Use Amber Grade maple syrup for a deeper, richer flavor.

 Optional Presentation Idea: